Six Activities to Honor the Winter Solstice

 Connecting with the natural cycles of the Earth help us to be in tune with our intuition, which in turn guides us to deeper and more profound healing.
 Even if you have never honored this time of year formally, there are many ways you can connect with its meaning and purpose for your personal healing journey.

-How can the honor We Winter Solstice?
+How can we honor the Winter Solstice?

 The following are six easy ways to implement Winter Solstice activities into your home that will delight all of your senses and inspire inward reflection.
 Choose the elements that feel cozy and nurturing to you or put them all together for an amazing solstice day rhythm :